The Canterbury Program

 - provide resources for faculty-student collaboration in Literature, Creative Writing, Composition, and Business Communication

-- encourage the study of early English authors promote student learning in traditional and innovative methodologies
+- encourage the study of early English authors to promote student learning in traditional and innovative methodologies

 - forge connections between undergraduate English majors and positions in business and industry.